- Jobseeker’s Allowance

 - Citizens Advice – Broxtowe Borough Council works closely with Citizens Advice to provide support to residents of the borough.
 For more information about their opening times and contact details please visit the Citizens Advice webpage.

 - Broxtowe’s Financial Inclusion Officer - Broxtowe employs a financial inclusion officer who can help you with budgeting, benefits and accessing funding.
 This service is available to Broxtowe’s tenants only.
-For more information or to arrange an appointment with Rochelle please call the Customer Services Team
+For more information or to arrange an appointment please call the Customer Services Team

 For more information about Universal Credit please visit the Government's Universal Credit pages.
 (Opens in a New Window)